M4zek/TransportDesktopApp/README.md

 ## About
 A simple desktop application for managing a transportation company.
-It is based on communication with the [Transport Server](https://github.com/M4zek/TransportServer) via HTTP requests secured with SSL Handshake and a [JSON Web Token](https://jwt.io/introduction) is attached to each request.
+It is based on communication with the [Transport Server](https://github.com/M4zek/TransportServer) via HTTP requests secured with SSL Handshake and each request is attached with a [JSON Web Token](https://jwt.io/introduction) to authenticate the user.
+At the moment the application is not finished therefore it can be used as a purely database application to store information about employees and vehicles.
 It was implemented using Java, JavaFX and cascading style sheets (CSS).